Bitch Wars: Second World War

 As the Second World War progressed, Joseph Stalin offered many prisoners a pardon or sentence reduction at war's end in exchange for military service.
 After the war ended, many of those who had taken up the offer returned to prisons and labor camps, but were declared suki and placed at the lower end of the unofficial prisoner hierarchy.
 As a result, they sought to survive by collaborating with prison officials, in return getting some of the better jobs in the prison.

-This led to an internal prison war between the so-called suki and the Russian criminal underground, called "Thieves in Law".
-Many prisoners died in the Bitch War, but prison authorities turned a blind eye since prisoner deaths reduced the overall prison population.
+This led to an internal prison war between the so-called suki and the Russian criminal underground led by "Thieves in Law".
+Many prisoners died in the Bitch War, but prison authorities turned a blind eye.

+By the end of the 1940s, a large influx in suki with previous combat experience began to weaken the dominance of the thieves in law, who found them to be more willing and able to fight back attempts to rob them than the intellectuals and political prisoners they had dealt with before.
+Large battles broke out between the suki and the thieves in law, with prison authorities sometimes arming the suki to break the hierarchy of the thieves in law.
+By the early 1950s, the suki had generally won the Bitch Wars, leading to a shift in Russian prison culture towards the tolerance of cooperation with prison authorities.